- Home

 After causing a tragic car accident that killed seven people including his fiance, Ben Thomas’ (Will Smith) views on life change entirely.
 Determined to correct his wrongs and give back, Ben goes on a secret mission to change the lives of seven strangers for the better.

-In this extraordinary journey of redemption, Ben comes face-to-face with different people’s struggles and purpose in life.
+In this extraordinary journey of redemption, Ben comes face-to-face with different people’s struggles and purposes in life.

 7. It’s a Wonderful Life (1946)

-It’s a Wonderful Life tells the story of George Bailey (Jimmy Stewart) – a man who faces a crisis which leads him to believe he’s a failure who’s better off dead than alive.
+It’s a Wonderful Life tells the story of George Bailey (Jimmy Stewart) – a man who faces a crisis which leads him to believe he’s a failure and is better off dead than alive.

 However, when a guardian angel is sent from heaven to protect him, George sees what the world would be like without him.
 Encouraged by his value to his community, George manages to break out of his suicidal depression and return to his family – realising that the love and care of others is truly what makes life wonderful.